RaInta/web/flow.md

 ### Step 1: Ping the API

-This verifes that the API is up, as well as to infer the current time (the Raspberry Pi does not have a real-time clock; knowing the time is vital for https access during the boot process).
+This verifies that the API is up, and also infers the current time (the Raspberry Pi does not have a real-time clock; knowing the time is vital for https access during the boot process).

 `GET https://api.cattlepi.com/ping`

 ### Step 2: Get the configuration associated with the device

 Each Raspberry Pi device should have a configuration associated with it.
 The device will try to retrieve this configuration, first using its own identified configuration.
-If that fails the identifier `default` is used.
+If that fails, the identifier `default` is used.

 By default, the device identifier is its MAC address.
 This can be over-ridden, and set to whatever you want.
 However, ideally, you would still desire different IDs for different devices.

 `GET https://api.cattlepi.com/boot/{deviceId}/config`